decentraland/snapshots-fetcher/README.md

 re-download it.
 Downloads are bounded in size, follow a limited number of redirects, and abort on socket inactivity.

+Remote servers are treated as untrusted, which constrains where requests may go:

+- Redirects are followed only to **publicly routable** addresses.
+A redirect resolving to a private, loopback, link-local (including `169.254.169.254`) or unique-local address is refused, and a host whose resolved address changes public↔non-public mid-download is refused as DNS rebinding.
+The host you originally asked for is exempt, so a private catalyst — or loopback in local development — keeps working.
+- JSON endpoints (`/snapshots`, `/pointer-changes`) follow redirects only **within the same origin**, and paginate only within the same origin.

+## Shutdown

+`synchronizer.stop()` waits for in-flight work to finish rather than only signalling it, so once it resolves nothing is still deploying or mutating state.
+Retry ladders and poll intervals are abandoned when stopping, which bounds that wait at roughly one in-flight request — but it is not instant, so give it room in your termination grace period.

+Anything you schedule through `createJobQueue({ timeout })` must be **idempotent**: a timed-out attempt is retried, and because a promise cannot be cancelled the original keeps running alongside it.
+`onIdle()` and `stop()` do wait for those abandoned executions, so quiescence remains accurate.

 ## Development

 ```bash